Levies are the lifeblood of shared living schemes

 Q: What are the consequences for the scheme if a member fails to pay?

-A: The non-payment of a levy can seriously destabilize a scheme.
-Failure to pay negatively affects the collective interests and the investment of all owners within the scheme.
+A: The non-payment of a levy can impact a scheme.
+Failure to pay negatively affects the interest and investment of every member of the BC.

-Q: How does the Body Corporate recover outstanding levies if a member refuses to pay?
+Q: How may the Body Corporate recover outstanding levies if a member fails to settle the amount due?

 A: Levies may be recovered by way of an application to the Community Schemes Ombud Service (CSOS).
-If the internal remedies are exhausted and the member fails to settle the account, the trustees may resolve to proceed with legal action via CSOS to obtain an order for payment.
+If the internal remedies are exhausted and the member fails to pay the outstanding levies, the trustees may resolve to proceed with legal action via CSOS to obtain an order for payment.

 Q: What happens if the respondent does not defend themselves during the adjudication?

-A: If the applicant provides sufficient evidence (such as a breakdown of the contribution statement and reasons for the levies) and the respondent fails to dispute the facts, the adjudicator may grant the order on the basis that the applicant has discharged the onus of proof.
+A: If the applicant presents sufficient evidence (such as a breakdown of the contribution statement, and reasons for the levies) and the respondent fails to dispute the facts, the adjudicator may grant the order on the basis that the applicant has discharged the onus of proof.

 Disclaimer: The information provided in this blog post is for general informational and educational purposes only and does not constitute legal, financial, or professional advice.
 While every effort has been made to ensure the accuracy of the content, laws and regulations in South Africa are subject to change and interpretation.